Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/guidedlab_LAB_09_ConfiguringandSecuringACRandAKS.md

 ### Task 7: Deploy an internal service to AKS

-In this task, you will deploy the internal facing service on the AKS.
+In this task, you'll deploy a service within the AKS cluster that is only accessible internally.
+First, update the configuration file to include the correct Azure Container Registry name, then apply these changes to the cluster.
+After deploying, find and note the private IP address assigned to this service, which you'll use to access the service from within the cluster.

 1. In the Bash session within the Cloud Shell pane, run the following to open the nginxintenal.yaml file, so you can edit its content.